pirainogi/comp_sci/Javascript/ES5_vs_ES6.md

       ```

     * Objects themselves are not iterable, but they can become iterable when used in an array or with iterating functions (`map()`, `reduce()`, `assign()`)
       * when merging two objects together, it is assumed another iterating function is used when merging occurs

+#### Promises
+tbd

 #### Array Methods
 * `Array.find()` returns the value of the FIRST element that passes the callback function